Accounting involves the collection, organization, and presentation of financial information for effective decision-making.

 Work Experience and Internships

-Part-time and summer jobs and internships can provide valuable work experience and training that employers and graduate schools will value.
+Part-time and summer jobs and internships can provide valuable work experience and training that employers and graduate schools value.
 Academic credit is not required to receive an internship nor do internship credits count toward major electives.

 Clubs and Organizations

 The college has a wide variety of professional fraternities, honoraries and student clubs.
 Student organizations offer: career information; networking opportunities; social and professional activities; and provide leadership roles and skills building opportunities.

 Student organizations for Accounting majors include:

 Visit the Eller Undergraduate Student Organizations website for more information.